-The work of the Equity Task Force is informed by the latest equity research and articles as well as national groups whose missions are equity-focused.
-The resources below enable our Task Force members to build their own capacity and knowledge base on equity issues, ensuring they are well-equipped to draft equity action plans and advance our efforts.
+The work of the Shaker Heights Schools is informed by the latest equity research and articles as well as national groups whose missions are equity-focused.
+The resources below enabled our Equity Task Force members to build their own capacity and knowledge base on equity issues, ensuring they are well-equipped to draft equity action plans and advance our efforts.

 Resources are categorized by:

 - Children's Defense Fund of Ohio — DF provides a strong, effective and independent voice for all the children of America who cannot vote, lobby or speak for themselves.
 We pay particular attention to the needs of poor children, children of color and those with disabilities.
 CDF educates the nation about the needs of children and encourages preventive investments before they get sick, drop out of school, get into trouble or suffer family breakdown.